mmwillet/TTS.cpp/examples/perf_battery/README.md

 ### Overview

 This script runs a series of benchmarks to test the generative throughput of the TTS.cpp implementation.
-Over 30 sentences, it aggregates the tokens per second for both the generative model and the decoder model, the generation time per model divided by the time length of the audio output, and the end to end mean generation in in milliseconds.
+Over 30 sentences, it aggregates the tokens per second for both the generative model and the decoder model, the real time factor (i.e. the generation time per model divided by the time length of the audio output), and the end to end mean generation in in milliseconds.

 ### Requirements